code-and-effect/codeandeffect.com/pages/consulting/develop-and-launch.md

 We give you the tools and information to weigh the choices and make a confident decision.

-## Why do you we need to meet every week?
+##  Why do we need to meet every week?

-Our experience is that a weekly rhythm is _just the right amount_ of project meetings.
+Our experience is that a weekly rhythm is just the right amount of project meetings.
 Our goals are communication, accountability, and focus:

-* **Communication**: every meeting you will know what has been done since our last meeting, what will be done before our next meeting, and what's preventing us from getting something specific done.
-We'll provide an update on schedule (which will be on-time) and solve any new issues that have cropped up.
+Communication: every meeting you will know what has been done since our last meeting, what will be done before our next meeting, and what’s preventing us from getting something specific done.
+We’ll provide an update on schedule and solve any new issues that have cropped up.
 You will have no uncertainty about project status!

-* **Accountability**: shared action items help us stay accountable to one another.
-If we promise to do something, we write it down as an action item which will appear on the next week's agenda.
-Human nature makes it hard to avoid accountability when we need to report back in one week, and one week is almost always enough time to get the promise done.
+Accountability: shared action items help us stay accountable to one another.
+If we promise to do something, we write it down as an action item which will appear on the next week’s agenda.
 Of course, the same goes for anything you promise!

-* **Focus**: regular meetings let us schedule discussions and decisions that might otherwise interrupt day-to-day work, helping all stakeholders focus.
+Focus: regular meetings let us schedule discussions and decisions that might otherwise interrupt day-to-day work, helping all stakeholders focus.
 Do you really want your inbox full of one-off project questions and dozens of email threads every week?
-We don't either, and "let's add that to our next check-in agenda" is a powerful phrase for focus.
+We don’t either, and “let’s add that to our next check-in agenda” is a powerful phrase for focus.

-## Why do you write software in Ruby on Rails?

-It's the best tool for the types of problems our customers need to solve.
-Really!
-Business applications all boil down to _data in / data out_, which Ruby on Rails excels at.
-Some additional reasons why we choose Ruby on Rails are:

-* Rapidly develop and deploy features
-* Easily add-on new features to existing work
-* Excellent testing and error catching tools
-* Strong developer community

-A great place to learn more is [The Rails Doctrine](http://rubyonrails.org/doctrine/).

-## What is the minimum Develop and Launch cost?

-Starting at $35,000.

-The scope and cost is determined collaboratively through [Discover and Plan](https://www.codeandeffect.com/discover-and-plan/).
-We recommend the total cost is no more than 80% of your actual budget.

-## What is the minimum timeline for Develop and Launch?

-3 months from kickoff.

-## What ongoing costs are there?

-We strongly recommend [Support and Improve](https://www.codeandeffect.com/support-and-improve/) for all of our web applications.
-In addition, you can expect $50-$100/mo in hosting costs, billed directly to you through our recommended cloud host.
-We do not resell hosting, domains, or other related services.